afqueiruga/afqueiruga.github.io/_posts/2017-12-28-hessian-mnist.md

 train_regu = tf.train.GradientDescentOptimizer(0.5).minimize(PI)
 ```

-Now lets repeat the training process and watch the evolution of the one of the
+Now let's repeat the training process and watch the evolution of the one of the
 weights

 **In [10]:**